ATOMNFT/Pwny-Trainer/README.md

 - **Promiscuous Mode (Sniffer) & Beacon Frame Interaction**: The ESP32 operates in promiscuous mode, capturing Wi-Fi management frames, particularly beacon frames sent by Pwnagotchis, extracts the Pwnagotchi's name from the JSON payload, and displays it.
 This helps identify specific Pwnagotchis in training.

+- **A corresponding plugin**: The Training_Block plugin aids in allowing wpa-sec plugin to skip uploading pcap files containing "PT_" in the filename.
+This eliminates useless uploads and work for wpa-sec.
+More info coming soon on this plugin...

 ## What the Pwnagotchi is Doing